Skip to content

 • Preparing long-form content for summarization or topic extraction

-🚀 Example: Splitting Customer Support Transcripts
+🚀 Operation Example: Splitting Customer Support Transcripts

 Here's an example of using the Split operation to divide customer support transcripts into manageable chunks: